PACIO Advance Directive Interoperability Implementation Guide

 Advance Directive Native FHIR Document Structure Requirements

 FHIR native documents SHALL be Bundle resources with type = document and encoded as a Binary resource.
-Documents that are communicated SHALL have at least one DocumentReference resource that references the Binary though the DocumentReference.content.attachment.url element.
+Documents that are communicated SHALL have at least one DocumentReference resource that references the Binary through the DocumentReference.content.attachment.url element.

 FHIR native documents SHOULD have all content contained within the Bundle with no external references except for the references to external documents in the DocumentationObservation.focus.
 FHIR native documents have internal references between resources (e.g. the Composition resource referencing entry resources).
 These references SHALL be resolved using the Bundle.entry.fullUrl.
 This URL may be a proper URL, but there SHOULD be no expectation that the URL resolves outside of the confines of the Bundle.
 To avoid confusion, it may be desirable to use UUID (e.g. urn:uuid:53fefa32-fcbb-4ff8-8a92-55ee120877b7) instead of URLs for the fullUrl.